Same Task, Different Circuits: Disentangling Modality-Specific Mechanisms in VLMs: Cross-modality Circuit Analysis

 \section{Cross-modality Circuit Analysis}

 To investigate the performance gap, we aim to pinpoint the differences between the circuits used for analogous visual and textual tasks.
-Inspired by Marr's 3 levels of analysis \citep{marr1976understanding}, we investigate both the structural and functional intersections between these circuits.
+Namely, we analyze both the structural and functional intersection between these circuits.
 We start by identifying the circuits responsible for each combination of model, task, and modality.

 First, we use the methods described in \Cref{sec:prelims} to find the patching effect of each model component, estimating their importance for the task.
 For instance, \Cref{fig:circuit-discovery-per-pos-per-layer} shows importance scores for the counting task in Qwen2-VL, summed per position and per layer (other models and tasks are shown in \Cref{app:more-models-results}).
 Next, we construct a circuit from the set of top-$p$\footnote{$p \in \{0.001, 0.005\} \cup \{i \cdot 0.01 \mid i \in \mathbb{Z}, 1 \leq i \leq 100\}$} percent of components and measure its faithfulness, repeating this process for different circuit sizes.
 Following earlier work \citep{nikankin2024arithmetic, ameisen2025circuit}, a circuit is considered sufficient for a task if it is the minimal circuit that achieves a faithfulness of over 80\%.
 As \Cref{fig:faithfulness-results} shows, the circuits we discover obtain high faithfulness results for relatively small circuit sizes, indicating that we find the most important components for the analyzed tasks, in \emph{both} textual and visual modalities.\footnote{On average, the textual task circuits we find include 7\% of the components while the visual task circuits include 15\% of the components.
 The larger amount of components necessary for visual tasks is expected since images have more tokens, requiring a larger number of position-aware components to cover them all. } This allows to further focus on these circuits to analyze the structural (\Cref{sec:structural-intersection}) and functional (\Cref{sec:functional-intersection}) intersection between the modalities.